 Stimoniaris was born in Munich, Germany, on April 9, 1971.
 He held various positions in logistics at MAN Truck & Bus AG in Munich, Germany, from 1998 to 2002.
 He has been a member of the Works Council of MAN Truck & Bus AG since 2002, serving as Deputy Chairman of the Works Council from 2007 to 2015, and as Deputy Chairman of the General Works Council of MAN Truck & Bus AG from 2014/2015, as well as Deputy Chairman of the Group Works Council of MAN SE.

 Stimoniaris has been Chairman of the Works Council and General Works Council of MAN Truck & Bus AG since 2015.
 He is also Chairman of the Group Works Council of MAN SE and a member of the Group Works Council of Volkswagen AG.
-Furthermore, he serves as a member of the Porsche SE Works Council and as a member of the European and Global Works Councils of Volkswagen AG.
+Furthermore, he serves as a member of the European and Global Works Councils of Volkswagen AG and since July 22, 2018 as Chairman of the Group Works Council of TRATON AG.

 Athanasios Stimoniarias is Deputy Leader of the shop stewards' committee of IG Metall at MAN Truck & Bus AG in Munich and a member of the IG Metall local organization in Munich.